erikyao/erikyao.github.io/_posts/2015-03-18-cpp-auto-register-static-const-volatile-linkage-scope.md

 _~~~~~~~~~~ 2015-05-19 补充；来自 C++ Primer, 5th Edition ~~~~~~~~~~_

-The precise meaning of `volatile` is inherently machine dependent and can be understood only by reading the compiler documentation.
+**Warning**: The precise meaning of `volatile` is inherently machine dependent and can be understood only by reading the compiler documentation.
 Programs that use `volatile` usually must be changed when they are moved to new machines or compilers.

+In the same way that a class may define `const` member functions, it can also define member functions as `volatile`.
+Only `volatile` member functions may be called on `volatile` objects.

 _~~~~~~~~~~ 2015-05-19 补充完毕 ~~~~~~~~~~_